AdobeDocs/analytics-platform.en/help/use-cases/binding-dimensions-metrics.md

 While this example includes only one visitor, many visitors who search for different things can misattribute search terms to different products, making it difficult to determine what the best search results actually are.

-With a binding dimension, Adobe takes note of the dimension item that it is bound to.
-When that same binding value is seen in a subsequent event, it brings over the dimension item so that you can attribute the desired metric to it.
-In this example, we can set the binding dimension for search_term to product name.
-When we set this dimension in the Data View manager, we are also required to set a binding metric because the binding dimension is in an object array.
+CJA automatically detects the relationship between the selected dimension and the binding dimension.
+If the binding dimension is in an object array while the selected dimension is at a higher level, a binding metric is required.
 A binding metric acts as a trigger for a binding dimension, so it only binds itself on events where the binding metric is present.

 In this example implementation, the search results page always includes a search term dimension and a searches metric.
 We can bind search terms to product name whenever the Searches metric is present.

 ![Binding metric](assets/binding-metric.png)

 Setting the search term dimension to this persistence model executes the following logic:

-* When search_term is in an event, check for the presence of product name.
+* When the search term dimension is set, check for the presence of product name.
 * If product name is not there, do nothing.
 * If product name is there, check for the presence of the Searches metric.
 * If the Searches metric is not there, do nothing.
-* If the Searches metric is there, bind the search term to all product names.
-It acts as though it at the same level as product name for that event.
+* If the Searches metric is there, bind the search term to all product names in that event.
+It copies itself down to the same level as product name for that event.
 In this example, it is treated as product.search_term.
-* If the same product name is seen in a subsequent event, the bound search term exists there as well.
+* If the same product name is seen in a subsequent event, the bound search term is carried forward to that event as well.

 In Analysis Workspace, the resulting report would look similar to the following: